 Banjo’s certainly knows how to put the wild into wildlife.

-Our weekend is spent barbecuing, making pancakes, playing and relaxing together and by the end of it we’re all so chilled that the kids have even stopped arguing with one another.
+Our weekend is spent barbecuing, making pancakes, sipping fine Hunter wines on the deck, playing and relaxing together and by the end of it we’re all so chilled that the kids have even stopped arguing with one another.
 This place isn’t a retreat.
 It’s a freaking miracle.

 It has been a wonderful opportunity to step back to simpler times and to reconnect with each other instead of with our gadgets and as we pack up the car in preparation for the trip home, Raffles finally notices the giant television that’s been front and centre for the last 48-hours.
 “Look Mama, they have a television”.
 Observant he’s not.